 Caffeine complements EGCG because it also stimulates the breakdown of fat.
 After consuming caffeine, you'll burn more calories as it temporarily kicks up your metabolism.
-In one study, it took only 50 milligrams of caffeine to boost metabolism by about 6 percent, but everyone won’t get the same results, according to a report in the European Journal of Clinical Nutrition in January 2009.
 Combining green tea catechins with caffeine may counteract a metabolism slowdown after weight loss, which means they could help maintain weight after you drop pounds.

 Green Tea Fat Burner Reviews

 Green Tea Fat Burner's effectiveness depends on each person's metabolism, health status, diet, the dose taken and daily calories consumed compared to activity level.
 Individual differences explain why some reviews report it helped with weight loss, while others say it's not effective.